Dwarfo/SFRecordBuilder/README.md

 # SFRecordBuilder
-RecordBuilder for creating records used in testing classes, ommiting "readOnly" and other notations.
+RecordBuilder for creating records used in testing classes, ommiting security settings, validations and other functionality not in scope of test.
+Can populate child relationships, fields in parent relationships and update fields in records.

-Has 2 variations:
+RecordBuilder has 2 variations:
   1. String based: As 1st argument in methods requires field name as string
-  2. Schema based: As 1st argument in methods requies Schema.SObjectField object of specific field.
+  2. Schema based: As 1st argument in methods requies Schema.SObjectField object of specific field __(Untested)__.

 ## Methods and constructors (string based)
 Described methods ommit any kind of validations and security settings, because internally they work on String/Object maps instead of actual sObject records.
 All methods return the instance of record builder, that they belong to (this).